 For example, the Discover it® Miles has no annual fee for the life of the account, so you won’t have to pay for the rewards.
 As for the rewards, you earn them on all purchases.
 Not only can you put all your travel expenses on that credit card, but also your grocery shopping or dining.
 Miles earned with the Discover it® Miles never expire and you can earn any number of rewards.
 Actually, you can earn twice the number of rewards during the first year since Discover matches earned miles at the end of the year (if you are a new cardmemnber).

 If you prefer to take long international roundtrip flights, they can turn out to be quite costly.
-Discover is a fine remedy for that.
-It has the 14-months 0% intro APR period, which you can use to your advantage.
+The Discover it® Miles is a fine remedy for that.
+It has the 14-months 0% intro APR period on purchases, which you can use to your advantage.
+The ongoing APR on purchases is 14.24% – 25.24% Variable.
 Don’t wait, book a flight right now and pay over time, Discover will make sure you won’t pay the estra money.
-Note that when the introductory interest rate is over, the ongoing APR will apply.